- Lichen sclerosus (LS) of the vulva is a chronic skin condition that causes itchiness and pain.

 What are the symptoms of lichen sclerosus?

 Symptoms of lichen sclerosus may be different from person to person and they can be mild to severe.
 Lichen sclerosus can occur on any skin surface, but it usually affects the vulva, around the anus and the area between the vagina and anus.
-Girls and young women who have this skin condition may have some or all of the following symptoms.
+People born with a female reproductive system who have this skin condition may have some or all of the following symptoms.

 - Mild to severe itching and soreness